The Rhinoplasty Consultation Process

 • How long have you been in practice and how many rhinoplasties have you performed?

-• How many (or what percentage) of your patients are happy with their surgical results?
+• How many (or what percentage) of your previous patients are happy with their surgical results?

-• What are my anesthesia options during the surgery?
+• What are my anesthesia options during the surgical procedure?

 • What do I need to do before the surgery, to prepare?